Indemnity83/deprecated/README.md

 	cd /vagrant
 	composer install --dev
 	bower install

-Finally, run through the cake console setup to get the database and an admin user setup.

-	cd /vagrant/app
-	cake setup install
+	app/Console/cake schema create

-Once it is done, browse to `http://192.168.33.10/` in your browser, and you should have a running instance of Tesla for development
+Once it is done, browse to `http://192.168.33.10/` in your browser, and you should have a running instance of Tesla for development.
+The default user is admin:admin

 ### Database Access